aperturerobotics/bifrost/README.md

    --config value, -c value  path to configuration yaml file (default: "bifrost_daemon.yaml") [$BIFROST_CONFIG] --write-config            write the daemon config file on startup [$BIFROST_WRITE_CONFIG] --node-priv value         path to node private key, will be generated if doesn't exist (default: "bifrost_daemon.pem") [$BIFROST_NODE_PRIV]
-   --api-listen value        if set, will listen on address for API grpc connections, ex :5110 (default: ":5110") [$BIFROST_API_LISTEN]
+   --api-listen value        if set, will listen on address for API connections, ex :5110 (default: ":5110") [$BIFROST_API_LISTEN]
    --prof-listen value       if set, debug profiler will be hosted on the port, ex :8080 [$BIFROST_PROF_LISTEN]
 ```